Antonella Ferradans

-María Antonella Ferradans Cayetano (born 2 May 2001), known as Antonella Ferradans, is a Uruguayan footballer who plays as a left back for Club Nacional de Football and the Uruguay women's national team.
+María Antonella Ferradans Cayetano (born 2 May 2001), known as Antonella Ferradans, is a Uruguayan footballer who plays as a left-back for Campeonato de Fútbol Femenino club Ferro Carril Oeste and the Uruguay national team.

 International career

 Ferradans represented Uruguay at the 2018 FIFA U-17 Women's World Cup.
 She made her senior debut on 23 May 2019.